vortexdeveloperlabs/Filter-Lock/docs/For devs/standards/Link Bot Tokens.md

 ### Private (Persistant)

-> It's called Private, because it is locked to a certain device
+> It's called Private, because it is locked to a certain device.
+This isn't something that you can share.

 `SUB_ENCRYPTION_KEY` `DELIMITER` `subEncrypt(`**HMAC Hash of the Network-identifiable Fingerprint**`)` `DELIMITER` `symEncrypt(` `subEncrypt(`**HMAC Hash of the Browser-identifiable Fingerprint**, **The unhashed Network-identifiable Fingerprint**`)` `)` `DELIMITER` `subEncrypt(`**The user's Discord snowflake ID**`)` `DELIMITER` `subEncrypt(`**UNIX Timestamp at the time of creation**`)` `DELIMITER` `subEncrypt(`**UNIX Timestamp for the expiry date**`)` `DELIMITER` `Encode?(` **nonce** `)`